 The lighting has enhanced the yellow in Lenox Tan, in most rooms, it will not be this yellow

 - With an LRV of 43, it’s slightly heavier than the average paint colour

 - It looks good with many travertine tiles (there are only a few exceptions)

-- It doesn’t look as good with primary colours, pastels and pink undertones
+- It doesn’t look good with primary colours, pastels and pink undertones

-- Compare it to Palm Desert Tan below to see the ‘golden’ look of Lenox Tan, compared to the slightly more orange undertone of PDT
+- Compare it to Palm Desert Tan below to see the balanced look of Lenox Tan compared to the slightly more orange undertone of PDT

 Benjamin Moore Monroe Bisque HC 26

 Monroe Bisque is a warm beige with a subtle yellow undertone.
 It is a pretty typical beige – or what people expect beige to look like with regard to overall colour and depth.